Fukushima (city): Education

 Museums located in Fukushima include the Yūji Koseki Memorial Museum (福島市古関裕而記念館), the Fukushima City Museum of Photography (福島市写真美術館), the Fukushima City Iino UFO Contact Museum (福島市飯野UFOふれあい館), and the Fukushima Prefecture History Center (福島県歴史資料館).
 Fukushima is also the location of the Fukushima Prefectural Museum of Art, located near Bijutsukantoshokanmae Station.
 The museum houses 2,200 works, including French Impressionism, 20th century American realism, Japanese modern paintings, prints, earthenwares, ceramics and textiles.

 Fukushima operates 19 libraries and library branches throughout the city, and is also home to the Fukushima Prefectural Library, which is administered by Fukushima Prefecture and is adjacent to the Fukushima Prefectural Museum of Art.

 Institutes of higher learning that are located in Fukushima include Fukushima University, Fukushima Medical University, Fukushima College, and Sakura no Seibo Junior College.
+Fukushima University hosts a Franco-Japanese international research laboratory (MITATE Lab).
+Created in 2025 by CNRS, CEA and Fukushima University, it investigates the environmental and human impacts of Fukushima nuclear accident, along with that of other socio-environmental crises taking place in Japan, such as wildfires.

 Sports

 The city is home to the Fukushima Azuma Baseball Stadium, which was an Olympic venue at the Tokyo 2020 Summer Olympics.
 Fukushima United football club play at the athletic Toho Stadium.
 The city's third professional team is basketball Japanese Second Division club Fukushima Firebonds.